- Fruits: general

 - Farm Business Management: economic/marketing

-• Develop easily accessible marketing and farm management strategy information, and,
+•develops easily accessible marketing and farm management strategy information, and,

-• Offer information-gathering opportunities for mid-size fruit and vegetable farmers to learn about, and use to develop their own more diversified marketing strategies that include farmers’ markets.
+•offers information-gathering opportunities for mid-size fruit and vegetable farmers to learn about, and use to develop their own more diversified marketing strategies that include farmers’ markets.

-• Find that more mid-size fruit and vegetable growers will participate as vendors in Michigan farmers’ markets.
+•more mid-size fruit and vegetable growers will participate as vendors in Michigan farmers’ markets.

-•consumers would have more opportunities to purchase fresh and local fruit and vegetables.
+•consumers will have more opportunities to purchase fresh and local fruit and vegetables.